-The virtue of Mohs surgery is that it removes the skin cancer very effectively, while minimising damage to surrounding healthy tissue.
+The virtue of Mohs Micrographic surgery is that it removes the skin cancer very effectively, while minimising damage to surrounding healthy tissue.

 Mohs surgery is micrographically controlled, therefore provides extremely precise removal of cancerous tissue, while healthy tissue is spared.
 It is particularly advantageous in areas such as the eyelids, nose and lips.

 With traditional surgical removal of skin cancers, only about 1-3% of the tumour margins are examined, which, when compared to Mohs, increases the chances that a small tumour cluster will be missed and left behind.
 Mohs allows for examination of 100% of the tumour thereby minimising the chance of tumour cells being left behind.